ItaiAxelrad/remote-sensing/posts/raster-classification.md

 ---
 title: 'Advanced Raster Analysis: Classification'
 ---
-In this example we will publish a documented report using R, carry out a supervised and unsupervised classification on a series of raster layers, construct a raster sieve using the `clump()` function and work with thematic (categorical maps).
+In this example, we will publish a documented report using R, carry out a supervised and unsupervised classification on a series of raster layers, construct a raster sieve using the `clump()` function, and work with thematic (categorical maps).

 ## Introduction to Landsat data

 Since being released to the public, the Landsat data archive has become an invaluable tool for environmental monitoring.
-With a historical archive reaching back to the 1970's, the release of these data has resulted in a spur of time series based methods.
+With a historical archive reaching back to the 1970s, the release of these data has resulted in a spur of time series-based methods.
 In this tutorial, we will work with time series data from the Landsat 7 Enhanced Thematic Mapper (ETM+) sensor.
-Landsat scenes are delivered via the USGS as a number of image layers representing the different bands captured by the sensors.
+Landsat scenes are delivered via the USGS as several image layers representing the different bands captured by the sensors.
 In the case of the Landsat 7 Enhanced Thematic Mapper (ETM+) sensor, the bands are shown in the figure below.
-Using different combination of these bands can be useful in describing land features and change processes.
+Using different combinations of these bands can be useful in describing land features and change processes.

 ## Landsat 7 ETM+ bands

-Part of a landsat scene, including bands 2-4 are included in the data provided here.
+Part of a Landsat scene, including bands 2-4 is included in the data provided here.
 These data have been processed using the LEDAPS framework, so the values contained in this dataset represent surface reflectance, scaled by 10000 (ie. divide by 10000 to get a reflectance value between 0 and 1).

 We will begin exploring these data simply by downloading and visualizing them:

-To download the data you can clone this Github repository (<https://github.com/itaiaxelrad/remote-sensing>) to your local computer.
+To download the data you can clone this GitHub repository (<https://github.com/itaiaxelrad/remote-sensing>) to your local computer.
 All the required datasets are located within the data folder.

 ```r
 ## Libraries